Switching utilities when moving - Do I continue paying bills?

 Generally, if a property is completely empty and no one is using any utilities, there should be no need to pay gas and electric bills.
 However, this may depend on the specific policies of the utility providers and the location of the property.

 In some cases, utility companies may charge a standing charge or a minimum usage charge even if the property is not using any gas or electricity.
-Additionally, if the property is connected to the gas and electric grid and has access to these services, there may be fees associated with maintaining the connection or the meters.
+Additionally, if the property is connected to the gas and electric grid and has access to these services, there may be fees associated with maintaining the connection or the metres.

 It is best to check with the relevant utility providers to determine their specific policies and any associated costs for an empty property.